Cordyceps (mace): properties, contraindications, how to take

 .

-Cordyceps has strong medicinal potential, but at this point we only know a small percentage of its properties and actual action.
-It is worth trying it, keep an open mind, but it is important not to exceed the recommended daily servings and not to set yourself up for a "big WOW".
+Cordyceps mushrooms have strong medicinal potential, but at this point we only know a small percentage of their properties and actual effects.
+It's worth trying, keep an open mind, but don't exceed the recommended daily portions and don't set yourself up for some big WOW.

 Julia Skrajda.